-Currently, the maximum allowable building height for a principal building in the Mixed Use 2 (MU2) zoning district is 45 feet (IZO Table 4.10).
+Currently, the maximum allowable building height for a principal building in the Mixed Use 2 (MU-2) zoning district that is permitted by-right is 45 feet (IZO Table 4.10).

 IZO Section 12.020 provides for modifications to the maximum building height for certain types of structures such as church spires, belfries, cupolas and domes, monuments, water towers, fire and hose towers, silos, observation towers, distributions and transmission towers, lines and poles, windmills, chimneys, smokestacks, flag poles, and other unique instances; however, in general, it doesn't allow for usable space to be constructed over 45 feet.